anttonalberdi/bamse/README.md

 # Move to the project directory
 cd bamse_example

 # Create the input data file using a text editor and save it in the project directory.
+The file must contain four columns separated by commas.
 It should look something like this:
 #Sample,#Run,#Forward_read,#Reverse_read
 SampleA,Run1,/mydir/sampleA_1.fastq,/mydir/sampleA_2.fastq
 SampleB,Run1,/mydir/sampleB_1.fastq,/mydir/sampleB_2.fastq